SamTebbs33/ash/README.md

 This is based on [SamTebbs33/AshLang](https://github.com/SamTebbs33/AshLang), which in turn was based on one of my old repos.

-Ash is a programming language that will compile down to Java bytecode, and will be interoperable with Java without needing any extra work.
+Ash is a programming language that compiles to Java bytecode, and is interoperable with Java without needing any extra work.
 A usaeble binary will be released once basic code-gen is implemented.

 * Ash's aims and more details: https://github.com/ash-lang/ash/wiki
 * Examples: https://github.com/ash-lang/ash/tree/master/examples
 * Syntax, semantics, type compatibility and the differences between the Java language and Ash: https://github.com/ash-lang/ash/wiki

+The language itself is very nearly ready for a useable release, more details will be posted when that time comes.

 If you'd like to contribute (such as adding test files or proposing ideas), please take a look at the [Contirbuting](CONTRIBUTING.md) page.